DavidSchirduan/DavidSchirduan.github.io/_posts/2022-01-19-UnderwaterRPGs.md

 ## Conclusion

 Thanks again for everyone who responded to my weird questions.
-Be sure to check out these excited games, and if they don't satisfy your underwater needs, maybe give [Bones Deep](https://davidschirduan.itch.io/bones-deep) a look as well.
+Be sure to check out these exciting games, and if they don't satisfy your underwater needs, maybe give [Bones Deep](https://davidschirduan.itch.io/bones-deep) a look as well.